Sinani201/RoteCards/README.md

+# RoteCards
-RoteCards is a simple Javascript flashcards program.
-It uses a technique called "spaced repetition"-- repeating learned items and reinforcing their meaning in an efficient manner for memorizing.
-It uses the same spaced repetition technique as the [Genius](http://genius.sourceforge.net/) app for Mac, which is no longer in active development.
+RoteCards is a simple browser-based flashcards program.
+It uses a technique called "spaced repetition"-- repeating learned items and reinforcing their meaning over time.
+It uses the same algorithm as the [Genius](http://genius.sourceforge.net/) app for Mac, which is no longer being developed.

 ## Try it!
 RoteCards is written entirely in Javascript and runs in your browser!
-A live demo will be hosted here on Github soon.
+A live demo is hosted here on Github at https://sinani201.github.io/RoteCards/ .